jacobshenning/BashWebApp/CONTRIBUTING.md

 ### Style Guide

 Our current style guide for comments, issues, and communication in general is pretty non-specific.
-This of course,  will change overtime.
-For now, just use your best judgement and rely on the [README](https://github.com/jacobshenning/console/blob/master/README.md)
+This will change overtime as people like you get more involved.
+Until these things are update, use your best judgement and adhere to the [Code of Conduct](https://github.com/jacobshenning/console/blob/master/CODE_OF_CONDUCT.md)

 ### Helpful Links